openpublishoperation/devops-learn-pr/docs/git/limited-refs.md

 While refs are technically unstructured and can have whatever names you want to give them, we learned early on that you really need a good naming structure to help organize all those branches.
-In the VSTS repo, we like to use the pattern `users//` for topic branches, and similar patterns for release branches (releases/*), team branches (teams/*), and other “types” of branches that we commonly use.
+In the Azure DevOps repo, we like to use the pattern `users//` for topic branches, and similar patterns for release branches (releases/*), team branches (teams/*), and other “types” of branches that we commonly use.
 We’ll talk more about those best practices in an upcoming article.
-We have also updated the tools that we build (like the VSTS web UI and Visual Studio’s Team Explorer) to render branches as a hierarchy, but not all Git tools do this.
+We have also updated the tools that we build (like the Azure DevOps web UI and Visual Studio’s Team Explorer) to render branches as a hierarchy, but not all Git tools do this.
 See the example above about listing branches using the Git command line.

-But even with those improvements, having 20K refs in the VSTS repo, or 100K+ refs in the Windows repo presents a serious usability challenge for a dev who needs to find one branch out of that huge list.
+But even with those improvements, having 20K refs in the Azure DevOps repo, or 100K+ refs in the Windows repo presents a serious usability challenge for a dev who needs to find one branch out of that huge list.